Matdweb/Spotiy-Playlist-Retriever-v12/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## More about this application's APIs

+This app works with [`Next Auth`](https://next-auth.js.org/) for user autenthication

+This app also has 2 API endpoints: `addItemsToPlaylists` & `playlists`

+**addItemsToPlaylists**
+This API endpoint uses the `createNewDefaultPlaylist` to create a new playlist in the user's account with no songs.
+Then, it makes a `POST` request with the new playlist's credentials and adds the `Blad Blood - Taylor Swift` and `Photograph - Ed Sheeran` songs to this new playlist created.
+In the app's layout after creating the playlist and adding the songs, it displays a message of success!

+**playlist**
+This API endpoint makes a `GET` request to Spotify API to retrieve a user's playlist.
+This info is handled as an array in the `Home` component and then displays in the layout with each song's name and description

 ## Learn More